 Alternative energy sources such as offshore wind farms are already taking advantage of all the space water has to offer.
-Solar power is expected to rival offshore wind turbines as there are currently many projects developing floating solar panels.
+Solar energy is expected to rival offshore wind turbines as there are currently many projects developing floating solar panels.

 This doesn’t come as a surprise as offshore wind turbines already proved it was a good idea to use the sea as a planting area.
 Besides, we are residing on the “Blue Planet” where water occupies 71% of the planet’s surface.
 Since we don’t use all that area filled with water like we do use the land fields, it is the perfect place for renewable energy plants.

 Many companies have come out with different concepts for floating solar plants.
 For instance, DNV (Global consultancy and certification firm) unveiled designs of such floating solar arrays that would directly rival offshore wind turbines.
-The project aimed to create artificial islands linked together, supporting more than 4,200 PV panels across a field with the size of a football pitch.
+The project aimed to create artificial islands linked together, supporting more than 4,200 solar PV panels across a field with the size of a football pitch.

 The islands could generate electricity for more than 30,000 people.
 Even though the plan is achievable, the project is currently on hold as findings show that due to the many oil and gas offshore farms already existing, installing further energy farms could cause a lot of major incidents.

-A swiss company called Viteos is taking a different approach and are building much smaller artificial islands that are floating in areas where there are no other offshore energy farms.
+A Swiss company called Viteos is taking a different approach and are building much smaller artificial islands that are floating in areas where there are no other offshore energy farms.
 The company’s mission however, is to monitor the corrosive effects of water on the installation.
 The focus is more on R&D for future development of the technology rather than just pure energy generation.

-Seawater could prove to be a “game changer" for solar panels manufacturers and the whole industry.
-Since one of the key components in PV panels is Cadmium Chloride, which is extremely toxic and expensive, it affects both the manufacturing process and the price of solar panels.
+Seawater could prove to be a “game changer” for solar panels manufacturers and the whole industry.
+Since one of the key components in photovoltaic panels is Cadmium Chloride, which is extremely toxic and expensive, it affects both the manufacturing process and the price of solar panels.

 Researchers from the University of Liverpool, however found out that seawater contains Magnesium Chloride, which could replace the highly toxic and pricy Cadmium Chloride.
 The fact that it can be extracted from seawater also means that supply is in abundance.